 Unplug once a week

-Technology is great and we certainly can't live without it.
-However, if your family is always on the computer, watching TV or playing video games, it's time to take a break and reconnect with each other.
-Dedicate one day a week as an "unplugged" day.
-On this day, turn off computers, televisions, smartphones and all other electronics.
-Use this day to get back to basics with these fun and simple ideas:
+No one can deny the positive impact technology has on our lives.
+However, if your family is constantly "connected" to the computer or smartphones, watching TV or playing video games, it's time to take a break and reconnect with each other.
+Designate one day a week as an "unplugged" day.
+On this day, turn off computers, televisions, smartphones and all other electronics and get back to basics with these fun and simple ideas:

 Read about ways to maximize your family's time together >>